xdit-project/xDiT/docs/developer/adding_models/adding_model_usp_text_replica.md

-# Parallelize new models with USP provided by xDiT
+# Parallelize new models with USP provided by xDiT (text replica)

 This tutorial focuses on utilizing USP (Unified Sequence Parallelism) in the context of the CogVideoX text-to-video model.
 USP combines two sequence parallelism methods such as ulysses attention and ring attention.
 This tutorial provides step-by-step instructions on how to apply USP to a new DiT model.